-The Abeno Harukas Art Museum and the rooftop garden area 80 meters above ground is also on the 16th floor.
+The Abeno Harukas Art Museum and the rooftop garden area 80 meters above the ground is also on the 16th floor.

-The observatory ticket counter is on the 16th floor.
+The Abeno Harukas observatory ticket counter is on the 16th floor.
 Tickets purchased at the door costs 1,500 yen for adults, 1,200 yen for junior and high school students, 700 yen for elementary school students and 500 yen for children (4 years and younger) (all tickets include tax).

 Now let’s head to the observatory!
 Enter the gate next to the ticket counter and ride the elevator that goes directly to the top, the 60th floor.